Can You Self-Publish a Picture Book?

 Picture Books Can Be Really Hard to Market

 Picture books are difficult to market even when they are in physical form from a traditional publisher.
 One of the things that make them harder to market is the fact that Amazon and other retailers pay you a lower royalty due to the increased size of the book.
 The more pictures there are, the bigger your book size is and the less money goes to you.
 In addition, you are not going to be listed in the industry catalogs that libraries and schools buy from.
 This is where a significant percentage of children’s books are purchased, and getting listed in these catalogs when you are a self-published author is difficult and impossible if you are strictly digital.
+You will likely need to make sure you hire yourself a good book publicist to help.

 Picture Books Are Harder to Write Than People Think